BusKill/buskill-app/docs/hardware_dev/storage.rst

 		:align: center
 		:target: ../_images/buskill_usb_storage_win_click_downloads.png

 Before extracting the archive's contents, check the integrity of the compressed archive via its SHA256 checksum.
-This is the "hash" or "checksum" that you should have recieved with the download link.
+This is the "hash" or "checksum" that you should have received with the download link.

 Check the integrity of the archive in PowerShell (Start -> Windows PowerShell).